-More money for families: legal changes in 2025
+More child benefit & co. for families: changes in 2026

-There is good news for families at the start of the year: child benefit has increased from 250 euros to 255 euros per month per child, and the child allowance has risen by 60 euros.
-In addition, the minimum wage has been raised and with it the earnings threshold for mini-jobs.
+There is also good news for families in 2026: child benefit will increase from 255 euros to 259 euros per month per child, and the tax credit will be Child allowance increases to 9,756 euros.
+In addition, the minimum wage will rise to 13.90 euros. and thus also the earnings limit for mini-jobs.

 Child benefit is a central component of family support